Morin2016/Morin-Aizikovich-06-01-2022/README.md

 Weather forecast app shows the weather of some city.

-Theuser should be able to search for a city and save it to favorites page.
+The user should be able to search for a city and save it to favorites page.
 The home screen is composed of a search field to search a location’s weather by city name.
 And below it, the current weather and a 5-day forecast ofthe searched location.Favorites screen is composed of a list of favorite locations.

 *Please note:*